m9ac/DNS-checker/README.md

 This project aims to test DNS servers for reachability and speed

 There are 2 python scripts to choose from
     dns_test.py is the simpler of the two, where dns_test2.py is a bit more involved and interactive

-There is a known issue with the following line in both scripts:
-    query = resolver.query("example.com")

 I welcome anyone to help out with that issue, but becasue everything still just works, I am not to fussed about the error and have no plans on reworking the scripts just to avoid the issue ... for now